Gabriel1011/Gabriel1011/README.md

 #### :muscle: Things I am challenging myself with:
 - Developer in FrondEnd
-- Coding at least 2 hours a day in my person projects
+- Coding at least 2 hours a day in my personal projects
 - Exercising 3 days a week

 #### :computer: Programming languages and tools: